6543/batmon/README.md

 Left and right arrows can be used to switch between different system batteries (if available).

 Run the `battop -h` command to see the additional available options.

-## License

-`battop` is double-released under the Apache License, Version 2.0 or the MIT License.

-## Donations

-If you appreciate my work and want to support me, you can do it [here](https://svartalf.info/donate/)